shipp02/shipp02.github.io/asm/basics.md

 **Note: This is asm for MacOS.
 Tested to run on 10.15 catalina with nasm compiler installed via homebrew.**

 # nasm installation
-`brew install nasm``
+`brew install nasm`

 ## syscall refrence
-You can find all the syscalls for macOS in ``/Library/Developer/CommandLineTools/SDKs/MacOSX10.15.sdk/usr/include/sys/syscall.h ``.
+- You can find all the syscalls for macOS in

+``/Library/Developer/CommandLineTools/SDKs/MacOSX10.15.sdk/usr/include/sys/syscall.h ``

-All syscalls must be prefixed with ``0x0200000``
+- All syscalls must be prefixed with ``0x0200000``

 ## basic syscalls